 Wey Education will ensure that no personal data is kept for longer than is necessary for the purpose for which it was provided, whilst also fulfilling all legislative obligations.
 Please see the Wey Education Data Retention Policy for more information.

-Will Wey Education share my personal information with anyone else?
+Will the Wey Education share my personal information with anyone else?

 We will keep your information confidential.
 It will be shared with teachers and employees of Wey Education for the purposes of administering education to pupils.

 It may also be necessary for Wey Education to share personal information with third parties, such as:

 - Professional advisers, such as lawyers, accountants and insurance providers